Base64 Encoding Explained: What It Is and When to Use It

 How our encoder handles Unicode

-The btoa() function in browsers only accepts Latin-1 characters.
-To handle emoji, Cyrillic, CJK, and other Unicode text, our Base64 Encoder uses TextEncoder to convert the string to UTF-8 bytes first, then encodes those bytes — matching the behaviour of server-side languages like Python and Node.js.
+The browser’s built-in btoa() function only accepts Latin-1 characters.
+To handle emoji, Cyrillic, CJK, and other Unicode text, our Base64 Encoder uses TextEncoder to convert the string to UTF-8 bytes first, then encodes those bytes.
+This matches the behavior of server-side implementations in Python and Node.js, so your encoded strings are interoperable.

-Try the Base64 Encoder & Decoder — encode any text to Base64 or decode any Base64 string, free and private, right in your browser.
+Try the Base64 Encoder & Decoder — encode any text or decode any Base64 string, entirely in your browser with no data sent anywhere.